rayraycodes/rails-accessibility-testing/ENABLE_GITHUB_PAGES.md

 - Make absolutely sure Pages source is set to "GitHub Actions" only
 - The `.nojekyll` file in the repo root prevents auto-detection

+### Step 1.5: Authentication (Optional - Usually Not Needed)

+The workflow uses **OIDC tokens** by default (most secure).
+If you encounter authentication errors:

+1. **Create a Personal Access Token (PAT):**
+   - Go to GitHub → Settings → Developer settings → Personal access tokens → Tokens (classic)
+   - Generate new token with scopes: `repo` and `pages`
+   - Copy the token

+2. **Add as Secret:**
+   - Go to repository → Settings → Secrets and variables → Actions
+   - Click "New repository secret"
+   - Name: `PAGES_TOKEN` (or `GITHUB_TOKEN`)
+   - Value: Paste your PAT
+   - Click "Add secret"

+3. **The workflow will automatically use it** if OIDC fails

+**Note:** OIDC should work for most repositories.
+Only add a PAT if you see authentication errors.

 ### Step 2: Deploy

 **Option A: Automatic (Recommended)**